randy3k/UnitTesting-example/README.md

 - Asynchronized tests (ST 3 only)

-By default, tests are run in the main thread.
-You can invoke asychronized testing via `UnitTesting (Async)` command.
-Async tests are usually slower than the sync tests because of the user interface.
+Tests are run in the main thread and blocking the UI.
+Asychronized testing could be invoked via `UnitTesting (Async)` command.
+Async tests are usually slower than the sync tests because the UI takes time to repond.
+It is useful when there are non-blocking codes in the tests.
+Now, only local machine supports async tests, travis support is in the plan.

+- Deferred tests (ST 3 only)

+Tests can be written using the [deferred testcase](https://bitbucket.org/klorenz/sublimepluginunittestharness).
+Details will be released soon.

 ### Travis